-The Municipality has been served with claims relating to motor vehicle accidents, building codes and other property matters.
+The Municipality has been served with claims relating to building codes and other property matters.
 The Municipality is not aware of any possible settlements in excess of its liability insurance coverage.
 The outcome of these claims are not determinable at this time.